 And this story highlights one of the shitty aspects of working in the travel industry.

 Trying to keep up with all the deals, loopholes, rewards systems, etc., is a giant pain in my ass.
 You think you get confused trying to figure it all out?
 Try doing this for a living.
 I’ve spent entire nights running calculations, figuring out point values, and determining which websites are the best for this or that.
 There’s nothing like spending a Friday night comparing 20 different flight search engines.

 And just when you think you have it figured out, the rules change and you have to start over again.

 I fully understand why casual travelers get so confused and give up looking for deals and just go to Expedia, book a trip, and take the easy road.
 With so many programs and websites to choose from, it’s easy to get overwhelmed and frustrated.

-Unless you are a junkie like me, your idea of a fun night is not sitting in front of the computer for 6 hours trying to find a cheap flight.
-That’s why you read travel guides and blogs like mine – you want someone who has spent the time doing the research to cut through that crap and tell you how to save time and money.
+Unless you’re a junkie like me, your idea of a fun night is not sitting in front of the computer for six hours trying to find a cheap flight.
+That’s why you read travel guides and blogs like mine—you want someone who’s spent the time doing the research to cut through that crap and tell you how to save time and money.